 Don’t see a color that’s quite what you’re looking for?
 Grab a Sherwin Williams fan deck of paint colors from Amazon for more ideas.

-How to Choose the Perfect Sherwin Williams Farmhouse Paint Colors
+How to Choose the Best Sherwin Williams Farmhouse Paint Colors

-Now, I’m going to share a few tips for choosing the perfect Sherwin Williams paint colors.
+Now, I’m going to share a few tips for choosing the perfect Sherwin Williams farmhouse paint colors.
 And honestly?
 These tips will come in handy no matter which paint brand you choose.
-No matter your decorating style, farmhouse or not, you’ll still want to take these things into consideration.
+No matter your decorating style, you’ll want to take these things into consideration.

 Sample Before Committing